 Clearly, this positive view of failure made a difference for Stan Wawrinka.
 He has played the best tennis of his career since getting that tattoo, exceeding many of his own expectations.
 But, by his own admission, he did not think he could win a Major title.

 His road to such a victory was sensational.
 His game kept getting stronger throughout the year.
 With every loss came more growth and more belief.
 He began to beat players he was not supposed to beat.
 The tennis announcers could not contain their excitement over his great climb.
-The thing is, Stan is also a great guy and very well liked.
 People were happy for him.
 You could feel it from the fans, the announcers and even the other players.

 He persevered, humbly and steadily, earning plenty of respect along the way.
 At this Australian Open, one year after that pivotal match, he and Djokovic met again in the quarterfinals.
 They played another grueling five set match.
 This time Stan won.
 It was an absolute triumph.
 He’d made it to his second consecutive Major semi-final and then, holy cow, he won that too!